The Responsibility100 Index

 They are comprised of 17 individual targets spanning a wide range of topics from poverty and inequality to climate change and biodiversity.

-The Responsibility100 Index, developed by Tortoise Intelligence, has been established to examine how much each of the FTSE 100 companies are doing to ensure a safe, fair and sustainable world.
+The Responsibility100 Index, developed by Tortoise, has been established to examine how much each of the FTSE 100 companies are doing to ensure a safe, fair and sustainable world.

-Based on minor changes to our methodology and further consultation with companies on their data, we have updated the ranking of the Responsibility 100 Index.
-The latest rankings below are updated as of June 30th, 2020.
+Based on some refinements to our methodology and further consultation with the FTSE 100, we have updated the rankings of the Responsibility 100 Index.
+The latest rankings below are updated as of October 15th, 2020.

 Our quarterly insights report offers more insights into the rankings and movements, as well as deep-dives into each of our pillars: Poverty & wellbeing.
 Equality.
 Climate.
 Education & Skills.
 Partnership.
 Justice.
 Good Business.